30 Mar CBD During Pregnancy

 Risks of THC During Pregnancy

-Unlike CBD oil supplements that come from hemp, cannabis products made from marijuana contain high levels of THC, the psychoactive compound that causes euphoric effects.
+Unlike CBD oil products that come from hemp, cannabis products made from marijuana contain high levels of THC, the psychoactive compound that causes euphoric effects.

 Some women have turned to marijuana in an effort to ease nausea and other uncomfortable symptoms associated with pregnancy.
 A recent study indicates that the number of mothers-to-be that use THC products is up.